InformaticsMatters/squonk2-fastapi-ws-event-stream/README.md

         }
     }

+## Version 3
+Version 3 uses **params** for the specification of historical events.
+Version 2 used header values to provide these values.

 ## Connecting to sockets (historical events)
 The streaming service keeps historical events based on a maximum age and file size.
 Consequently you can connect to your websocket and retrieve these historical events as long as they remain in the backend streaming queue.
-You identify the start-time of your events by using **headers** in the websocket request for your stream's **LOCATION**.
+You identify the start-time of your events by using **params** in the websocket request for your stream's **LOCATION**.

-If you do not provide any header value your socket will only deliver new events.
+If you do not provide any value your socket will only deliver new events.

-You can select the start of your events buy providing either an **ordinal**, **timestamp**, or **datetime** string.
-The first event delivered will the next event after the given reference.
+You can select the start of your events buy providing either an **ordinal**, **timestamp**, or **datetime**.
+The first event delivered will be the next event after the given reference.
 For example, if you provide **ordinal** `100`, the next event you can expect to receive is an event with **ordinal** `101`.

--   To stream from a specific **ordinal**, provide it as the numerical value of the header property `X-StreamOffsetFromOrdinal`.
+-   To stream from a specific **ordinal**, provide it as the numerical value of the request parameter  `stream_from_ordinal`.

--   To stream from a specific **timestamp**, provide it as the numerical value of the header property `X-StreamOffsetFromTimestamp`.
+-   To stream from a specific **timestamp**, provide it as the numerical value of the request parameter  `stream_from_timestamp`.

--   To stream from a specific **datetime**, provide the date/time string as the value of the header property `X-StreamOffsetFromDatetime`.
+-   To stream from a specific **datetime**, provide the date/time string as the value of the request parameter  `stream_from_datetime`.
 The datetime string is extremely flexible and is interpreted by the [python-dateutil] package's `parse` function.
     UTC is used as the reference for messages, and the string will be interpreted as a UTC value if it has no timezone specification.
 If you are in CEST for example, and